oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/deployment/APIGateway/apigateway-lab.md

-Note the values for all the fields in the form:
+Copy all of the values for all the fields in the form into a test editor, here are the field names:

 - Protocol
 - Port